 Other Great Features of the MedallionClass™️ App

 We loved that you could see a map of the ship as you were walking around.
-The ship's big enough to not know your way around the first few days onboard.
+The ship's big enough not to know your way around the first few days onboard.
 In particular, it was great for finding restrooms!

 It was also fun to look up the ship's information to find where we were in the sea, like where we were going and the speed or knots we were traveling.